-Management shall be provided with a copy of the service's code of conduct/code of practice or code of ethics prior to commencing their position.
+The Approved Provider shall be provided with a copy of the service's code of conduct/code of practice or code of ethics prior to commencing their position.

-Management shall be expected to read the document and indicate that they have understood all of the conduct requirements by signing the agreement.
+The Approved Provider shall be expected to read the document and indicate that they have understood all of the conduct requirements by signing the agreement.

-Management shall be expected to consistently uphold the agreement during their time with the service.
+The Approved Provider shall be expected to consistently uphold the agreement during their time with the service.

-Breaches to the agreement shall be taken seriously which may result in appropriate action taken on behalf of the service.
+Breaches to the agreement shall be taken seriously which may result in appropriate action taken in accordance with the grievance policy of the service and/or the organisation's constitution.